Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/README.md

 This package provides you with a framework that helps you develop your projects following best practices.

 # Reference
-## Assemblies
 The package contains the following modules:
 - CleanArchitectureGameFramework - the main module.
 - CleanArchitectureGameFramework.Additions - the additional module with different additions.
 - CleanArchitectureGameFramework.Internal - the low-level module with different utilities and helpers.

-## Namespaces
 The package contains the following namespaces and types:
 - Framework - the root subject area namespace.
-    - Program - The program entity.
+    - Program - the program entity.
 - Framework.UI - the presentation subject area namespace.
-    - Theme - The audio theme entity.
+    - Theme - the audio theme entity.
-    - PlayList - The audio playlist.
+    - PlayList - the audio playlist.
-    - Screen - The graphics screen entity.
+    - Screen - the graphics screen entity.
 It contains the widget tree and the visual element tree.
-    - Widget - The graphics widget.
+    - Widget - the graphics widget.
 It may contain the view.
-    - View - The visual element.
+    - View - the visual element.
 It is just the VisualElement.
-    - Router - The application manager service.
+    - Router - the application manager service.
 It can load, reload, unload the scenes and quit the application.
 - Framework.App - the application subject area namespace.
-    - Application - The application entity.
+    - Application - the application entity.
-    - Storage - The object that provides you with values.
+    - Storage - the object that provides you with different values.
 - Framework.Domain - the business subject area namespace.
-    - Game - The game entity.
+    - Game - the game entity.
 It contains informations, rules and states.
-    - Player - The player entity.
+    - Player - the player entity.
 It contains informations and states.
-    - Entity - The entity (any object of scene).
-It contains informations and states.
+    - Entity - the entity (any scene object).
+It contains informations, logic and states.
+    - Actor
+    - Thing
+    - Vehicle
+    - World

 # Media
 - [![YouTube](https://img.youtube.com/vi/ERAgdyVVXUw/0.jpg)](https://youtu.be/ERAgdyVVXUw)